Knowing and utilizing your learning style is a great way to improve your bar exam performance.

 - Utilize the blank space on the card draw mini charts or pictures of the content

-- Assign each subject a color and highlight the elements of the of the law in that color
+- Highlight the elements of the of the law in the color of the subject you're working on

 - Use the cards to create larger color-coded charts